-- A student must contact the faculty member & the program office prior to class, if he/she is unable to attend, to inform of an absence.
+- A student should contact the faculty member prior to class, if he/she is unable to attend, to inform faculty member of an absence.
 As class participation is an important component of most courses at Goizueta, a student should assume any absence will count negatively toward his/her class participation grade. - Some courses do not permit missed classes due to the nature of the work.
-It is each student's responsibility to read the syllabus and determine if he/she will be able to fulfill the course requirements. - If a student misses 2 classes, it is reasonable to expect the faculty member to drop the student's grade by a letter grade.
-If a student misses 3 or more classes, it is reasonable to expect the faculty member to fail the student in the course. - If a student is habitually late to class, it is reasonable to expect the faculty member to drop the student's grade by a letter grade. - Mobile devices must be turned off during class.
-If an important phone call is expected, a student should place the phone on vibrate and request permission from the professor that he/she might have to leave during class. - Students should dress in "nice casual" or Business Casual for classes. - No sweat suits - No gym clothes
+It is each student's responsibility to read the syllabus and determine if he/she will be able to fulfill the course requirements. - If a student misses 2 (EMBA) / 3 (EvMBA) or more classes, it is reasonable to expect the student will receive a grade of No Credit (NC) for the course. - Mobile devices should be turned off during class.
+If an important phone call is expected, a student should place the phone on vibrate and request permission from the professor that he/she might have to leave during class.

-It is unacceptable to miss a class due to a Career related event.
+It is unacceptable to miss a class due to a Career Management Center related event.